SAP/open-ux-odata/docs/mock-data-generator-provider.md

 prevents a late result from publishing.

 Final `FEMockserver.dispose()` is idempotent.
-It closes file watchers, aborts active initial or reload generation, drains each active call under its configured generation deadline, and boundedly disposes any remaining epoch provider.
-Provider cleanup failures are contained.
+It closes file watchers, aborts active initial or reload generation, promptly settles the host-owned epoch even when a provider ignores its signal, and boundedly disposes any remaining epoch provider.
+Rejection handling remains attached to late provider promises and provider cleanup failures are contained.
 No service, watcher, or router registration is added after disposal begins, including during partial asynchronous initialization.

 ## Failure behavior